-Thesis title: Objects can speak: Indigenous language and the object in Australian and New Zealand museums
+Thesis title: Objects can speak: Indigenous languages and collections in Australia and Aotearoa New Zealand

 For further information please contact Karina Lamb.